AvolitesLtd/TitanManual/docs/running-the-show/set-list-window.md

 [](https://youtu.be/VX5acUU-99M?t=20 "Set Lists")

 To open the Set List window, double press <Keys.HardKey>Open/View</Keys.HardKey> then press <Keys.SoftKey>Set List</Keys.SoftKey> from the window select buttons which pop up.
-Or from the top level menu press <Keys.SoftKey>Open Workspace Window</Keys.SoftKey> then \[Set
+Or from the top level menu press <Keys.SoftKey>Open Workspace Window</Keys.SoftKey> then <Keys.SoftKey>Set
-List\].
+List</Keys.SoftKey>.

 The Set List feature works best if you arrange your playbacks to have a page of playbacks for each song in the show.